RowanKell/work_eic/README.md

    3. Probably makes sense to shoot from a high x, 1769.3 seems good
    4. Need high statistics
 2. Use `macros/time_res/time_resolution.ipynb` (or `macros/Timing_estimation/time_resolution.ipynb`)
+   1. This notebook takes advantage of the process_times function from `time_res_uti.py`
       1. Here we load the root file and process the data
       2. We start by looping over events and eliminating events that don't pass the threshold
       3. Then we save the minimum time of each event, and the distribution of the first times gives us the resolution.
          1. Find sigma of distribution - that is the resolution
-   4.
+   2. Using the output of `process_time`, we can find the mean and sigma of these distributions using `scipy.stats.norm.fit()`

+#### Steps to calculate Timing Resolution w/NF sampling

+1. Run simulation with scintillator sensitive
+   1. Make sure not to generate optical photons
+2. Now we need to utilize the NF sampling model
+3. First we need to process the data so that the it can be input into the NF model
+   1. TODO: finish

 ### Conditional NF Timing Parameterization